 The Fulbright U.S. Student Program offers over 1,900 opportunities for students to study, research, or teach abroad while promoting cross-cultural interaction and mutual understanding.
 Grants will fund project and living expenses for an 8-12 month period.
 The program is designed to fund a post-baccalaureate year abroad.
 Eligible applicants include undergraduates entering their senior year, recent graduates who earned a bachelor's or master's degree in the past 5 years, and current graduate students who will not have earned a Ph.D. prior to the beginning of their grant year.
-Candidates apply early in the fall to spend the following year abroad and must apply to a specific country with a specific proposal.
+Candidates apply in the spring, approximately 18 months before the start of the grant and must apply to a specific country with a specific proposal.
 Applicants may only apply for one specific grant in one country per application year.

-Though students apply during the senior year, or later, undergraduates are strongly encouraged to explore their interest in the Program very early in their academic career.
-The NISO Director is available for individual meetings and will also host information sessions throughout the year.
+Though undergraduate students start the application process during the junior year students are strongly encouraged to explore their interest in the Program very early in their academic career.

 There are two major types of Fulbright awards for U.S. Students:

-Full grants, also known as study, research, or academic grants, allow recipients to conduct independent research or study at an academic institution in over 150 countries.
-Applicants develop an independent program proposal and must identify a faculty member or administrator at a university or research institution stating that they will serve as the institutional affiliation for the application during the student's stay.
+Study/Research grants, allow recipients to conduct independent research or study in over 140 countries.
+Applicants develop an independent program proposal which may include university coursework, independent library, lab, or field research, special projects in the social sciences, life sciences, or visual and performing arts..
+Applicants must identify an individual and procure a letter stating that they will serve as the institutional affiliation during the student's stay.

-In the majority of cases, students applying for full grants do so to fund a research experience.
-There are a very limited number of tuition funded, one year graduate programs within the full grant category available in the U.K., Mexico, Spain, and the Netherlands.
+In the majority of cases, students applying for study/research grants do so to fund a research experience.
+There are a very limited number of tuition funded, one year graduate programs within the study/research grant category available in the U.K., Mexico, Spain, and the Netherlands.
 The country profile page will specify such an opportunity.
-If a country description mentions a degree, but does not specify that it is funded, it likely is not.
+If a country description mentions a degree, but does not specify that tuition is funded, it likely is not.

-Students applying for full grants in the creative and performing arts have a modified application the requires submission of supplementary materials.
+Students applying for study/research grants in the creative and performing arts have a modified application the requires submission of supplementary materials.
 The list of fields included can be found here.

 - U.S. citizen